 The key is not merely to wake up one morning and tell your boss you quit.
-You must plan ahead and make sure you have another job in place, or at least have a stable financial situation (and supportive partner/family), which would allow you to be unemployed for an undetermined amount of time.
+You must plan and make sure you have another job in place, or at least have a stable financial situation (and supportive partner/family), which would allow you to be unemployed for an undetermined amount of time.

 The current job market is highly competitive, and you must be willing to work hard to land a new job – perhaps even the career of your dreams!

 You don’t have to be unhappy with your job anymore.

 1. Recognize whether something small has left you dissatisfied at work or something big that can’t easily be remedied.

 Sometimes all we need is just a slight tweak to our workday or job responsibilities to make life a lot easier.
 The key is to understand why you are unhappy at work.

 a.
 Are you being challenged enough in your current job?